-I was born on July 14, 2000 in Changsha, China.
-A day later police officers found me on a park bench.
-There was no note, no information about me.
-At least that’s what I’ve been told.
-I don't know if I was given a name or the hour I entered this world.
+I don’t know the name I was given at birth.
+I don't know the hour, minute or second I entered this world.
+I don't know why my biological mother gave me away.
 Do I wish I knew?
 I don’t know.
 Do I want to meet my biological family?
 I don’t know.
 There’s all these unresolved questions and I’m not sure if I want them answered.

 Installation Photo Courtesy of Denny Henry